eriksank/blog/bitcoin-security/bitcoin-hardware-wallet-industrial-debacle.md

 >December  21, 2020.
 Ledger stated yesterday that they have been alerted to the  dump of a customer database on Raidforum.
 Ledger reports more than 1.5  million wallets have been sold since 2014.

-This  could clearly result in a good number of impromptu house visits, torture  fests, and resulting dead bodies, i.e. the notorious wrench attack.
+This  could clearly result in a good number of impromptu house visits, torture  fests, and resulting dead bodies, i.e. the notorious [$5 wrench attack](https://cryptosec.info/wrench-attack).
 There are people who kill other people for substantially less money than that.
-They may liberally torture your wife and children before your eyes until you reveal the hardware wallet's password.
+They may even liberally torture your wife and children before your eyes until you reveal the hardware wallet's password.

 ## 5. Mitigation strategy for Ledger victims